-A referral from a trusted adviser like one’s CPA usually helps to take some risk out of the selection decision.
-However, just because a CPA works with numbers and is tax savvy doesn’t mean they are fully aware of the investment landscape nor motives that may work against your goals.
+A referral from a trusted adviser like one’s CPA usually helps to mitigate risk in selecting an investment adviser.
+However, just because a CPA works with numbers and is tax savvy doesn’t mean they are fully aware of the many potential conflicts that an adviser’s business model may pose to your goals.

 Patrick was referred to a broker/advisor by his friend and CPA.
 He had a taxable account and two IRAs.
 In all three accounts his broker had sold him variable annuities (VA’s); VA’s pay very high commission rates.
 VA’s are mutual funds with insurance riders (except it’s not true insurance as explained below); and they’re tax deferred instruments.
 When Patrick came to me for a second opinion, I asked him why he the owned the riders and why he owned tax deferred instruments inside tax deferred accounts.
 He had no idea that was what he owned.

 The Bottom Line

-Every annuity contribution Patrick made cost 5% in upfront commission; annual 3% costs were eating up 50% of his expected return.
+Every annuity contribution Patrick made cost 5% in upfront commission; annual costs of 3% were eating up 50% of his expected return.
 A reasonable conservative estimate showed 30%-50% in lost account value over the next 20-30 years.
-In addition, Patrick as a small business owner there are several superior retirement plan options could have achieved significant savings, tax deferral, and better investment options.
+In addition, Patrick was a small business owner.
+If tax deferral was a primary goal, several retirement plan options could have achieved significant savings, tax deferral, and better investment options.
 All at a much lower cost.

 The annuities were invested in approximately 40% stocks, 60% bonds; the expected long-term return for this mix is 5%-6%.
 Patrick believed he was getting a guaranteed 7% growth on his principal.
 I assured him that while I hadn’t yet read the cryptic legalese in the annuity contract, that wasn’t the case.
 He got angry with me, insisting that he knew what he owned.
 I took an unusual step and offered to review the accounts with him and his broker, so he could be clear on what he owned.
 Knowing what you own is good starting point, right?